 Introduction

-Using art therapy as a treatment and coping mechanism for stress and anxiety is important and interesting to me personally because I, among millions of other people in the United States, suffer from these two on a daily basis.
-Art therapy is a non-verbal, experience-oriented therapy that uses visual arts (painting, drawing, sculpting, etc.) in multidisciplinary treatment programs (Abbing, Baars, Sonneville, Ponstein, & Swaab, 2019) This is by creating distance from the anxiety and by regulating emotions (Abbing, et. al., 2019).
-Art therapy is also a useful tool stress related symptoms because it helpsdistract from the negative emotions by using different techniques, one of them being mindfulness.
+Using art therapy as a treatment and coping mechanism for stress and anxiety is important and interesting to me personally because I, among millions of other people in the United States, suffer from these two conditions on a daily basis.
+Art therapy is a non-verbal, experience-oriented therapy that uses visual arts (painting, drawing, sculpting, etc.) to facilitate therapeutic outcomes including reduction of anxiety, often in multidisciplinary treatment programs (Abbing, Baars, Sonneville, Ponstein, & Swaab, 2019).
+This is accomplished by creating distance from the anxiety and by regulating emotions (Abbing, et. al., 2019).
+Art therapy is also a useful tool for coping with stress related symptoms because it helps to provide a distraction from the negative emotions by using different techniques, one of them being mindfulness.
 Mindfulness interventions have been linked to the reduction of stress and anxiety (Schwarzer, et. al., n.d.).
 Mindfulness is the basic human ability to be fully present, aware of where we are and what we are doing, and not overly reactive or overwhelmed by what is going on around us (Jaret, et. al., 2019).
-Mindfulness is a quality that every human being already possesses and can be cultivated throughtechniques—including meditation, yoga, or art (Jaret, et. al., 2019).
+Mindfulness is a quality that every human being already possesses and can be cultivated through demonstrated techniques—including meditation, yoga, or art (Jaret, et. al., 2019).
+There have been very few publications on the art of “Zentangle,” but the technique of Zentangle is appropriate for fostering mindfulness and reducing stress.
 “Zentangle” combines both meditation and art to create a way of meditation through drawing.
 This type of art therapy can be related to mandala making and coloring, as well as coloring pages and a myriad of other art therapy techniques.
 This helps the client focus on the here and now, which is very beneficial for people with high levels of stress and anxiety.
 This is important in the field of art therapy because stress and anxiety are two of the most prevalent issues in the mental health field, and anxiety disorders are one of the most diagnosed mental health disorders among adults in the United States (ADAA, 2018).

 This study has become even more important as of late, as the world is under a global health pandemic due to the Covid-19 virus.
-Many people are stuck in seclusion, and in many states, including Michigan; are under a stay-at-home order.
-This makes usingcoping mechanisms much more difficult. said, art therapy is something that anyone can do in the seclusion of his or her own homes.
-Specifically, “Zentangle” requires veryart supplies, and can easily be done with just a pen and piece of paper, if one doesn’t have a thin marker.
-For many, every day life can be anxiety provoking and stressful, and nowa global health pandemic, many people have found themselves much more stressed than usual. mechanisms like art therapy, mindfulness, and meditation are important today.
+Many people are stuck in seclusion, and in many states, including Michigan; people are under a stay-at-home order.
+This makes using many coping mechanisms much more difficult.
+That being said, art therapy is something that anyone can do in the seclusion of his or her own homes.
+Specifically, “Zentangle” requires very few art supplies, and can easily be done with just a pen and piece of paper, if one doesn’t have a thin marker.
+For many, every day life can be anxiety provoking and stressful, and now, in the time of a global health pandemic, many people have found themselves much more stressed than usual.
+Thus, coping mechanisms like art therapy, mindfulness, and meditation are critically important for the realities of today.

 Relevance